gmyrland/hang-glider-machine-learning/README.md

 Varios record GPS position to determine latitude and longitude (and sometimes altitude), and barometric pressure (which can be used to solve for altitude).
 The varios are configured to emit audible tones based on changes in the rate of descent, emitting high pitched beeps when lift is encountered.
 Often, the vario will connect to an airspeed sensor, which provides airspeed data.
-However, this is less common than Varios.
+However, the added airspeed data is less common than the positional data alone.

 The primary dataset would be the recorded flights of hang glider pilots, as logged by their vario.
 It is likely that most pilots retain their flight logs.